What is a Reed Switch?

 What is the difference between the LD1400 and the LD1401 reed switches?

 They are identical except the LD1401 has a flange at one end.
 This is to allow the sensor or magnet to be placed in a 10mm hole and be flush with the surface.
 The LD1400 has no flange and is designed to be fully concealed.
-The sensor is placed into a 10mm rebate for the sensor and a 10mm hole for the magnet.
+The sensor is placed into a 10mm rebate in the carcass and the magnet placed in a 10mm hole in the door.

 What parts do I need?